ktroach/drones/README.md

 ### Solution

 The main algorithm for processing the drone deliveries is found in the Backend module and it is called computeDroneSqaudDeliveries.
 This algorithm takes the drones and the locations as inputs, as well as the trip limit.
+The Validator is responsible for validating all inputs prior to computation.
 The computation works such that the algorithm iterates over the given drones and locations from the input file.
 While iterating over the drones, it checks to see if the drone has already delivered to the given location.
 If it has not already delivered to the given location, it then checks to see if the drone still has capacity to deliver to that given location.
 If capacity is available, the drone adds that location and the location weight to the current trips that are scheduled.
 When the weight capacity has been reached for a given drone, the iterator tries to restock the drone from another trip, unless the number of trips has already exceeded the trip limit.
 This is to conserve power and limit trips that require more recharging/refueling.
-The Validator is responsible for validating all inputs prior to computation.
+The algorithm takes all of the drones and applies the trips made by the drone into a resultset.
+The resultsets are normalized and combined into a final result that is returned by the compute function.